A High-Order Scheme for Image Segmentation via a modified Level-Set method

-Typical examples are the following:
+A typical example is

 where $\mu$ is used to give more weight to the changes in the gradient, if necessary.
-This function has been proposed in \cite{CCCD93} with $\mu=2$, and in \cite{MSV95} with $\mu=1$.
-According to this definition, the velocity takes values in $[0,1]$ and has values that are closer to zero in regions of high image gradient and values that are closer to unity in regions with relatively constant intensity. \\ Another possible choice, defined in \cite{MSV95}, has the form
+In \cite{CCCD93} the authors proposed that velocity with $\mu=2$, and in \cite{MSV95} with $\mu=1$.
+According to this definition, the velocity takes values in $[0,1]$ and has values that are close to zero at points where the image gradient is high and equal to 1 where $I$ is constant. \\ Another possible choice has been proposed in \cite{MSV95} and has the form